Glossary

 Example: Saved with filenames like "ReadingNotes2024.rfnote" and can be opened on other computers.

-Reading Note (Reading Forest Definition)
+Reading Log (Reading Forest Definition)

 A collection of multiple book records managed together in Reading Forest.
-Each book's basic information (title, author, page count, etc.) and reading records (dates, page ranges, memos) are saved together in a single file.
+Each book's basic information (title, author, page count, etc.) and records (dates, page ranges, memos) are saved together in a single file.

-Reading Record
+Record

 A record of when and what pages you read in Reading Forest.
 Record the date and page range (e.g., 50-75 or just 50), and you can also add quotes and memos.
-You can add multiple reading records to a single book.
+You can add multiple records to a single book.
 The act of recording helps you think more deeply and understand the context better.

-Example: Add a reading record each day you read.
+Example: Add a record each day you read.
 Records accumulate like "2026/1/15: pages 1-30, 2026/1/16: pages 31-60."

 Files